Frequently Asked Questions

 Do I need to make an appointment?

-You can schedule an appointment to work with a writing consultant or visit the Research & Writing Center (3322 HBLL) for drop-in assistance on a first-come, first-served basis.
+You can schedule an appointment to work with a writing consultant or visit the Research & Writing Center (3340 HBLL) for drop-in assistance on a first-come, first-served basis.
+Research consulting is offered only on a drop-in basis.

 What kinds of writing do you help with?

 We work with and welcome all kinds of writing.
 While we most often help with academic writing from across campus, writing consultants can also help with application materials (resumes, application essays, cover letters), grant proposals, creative writing, or other forms of writing.

 If you are working on a larger project (capstone assignment, master’s thesis, journal article, dissertation, personal history, etc.), plan on multiple visits, focused on specific portions of your work.

 Who are the writing consultants?

 Writing consultants are students from across campus who have been hired for their skills as writers, learners, and peer educators.
 They receive intensive and ongoing training in both writing and consulting as they complete various levels of internationally-recognized certification.

 What can I expect in a writing consultation?

 During a typical 30-minute appointment, writers and consultants will set goals and identify concerns, read through some or all of the text, discuss the writing and relevant writing principles, and apply new information or ideas as part of the revision process.
 While consultants can help with any stage of the writing process (from brainstorming to double-checking citations, grammar, and mechanics), they will not be able to cover everything in a single consultation.
 Learning to write effectively is an ongoing process, and consultations introduce and reinforce useful skills and strategies to help in this process.

 Writing consultations are focused on the writer’s learning, so consultants don’t grade or write papers or provide line-by-line editing (though they will address sentence-level concerns).
 Additionally, while consultants can help writers think through and communicate ideas, writers should rely on instructors, TAs, and course materials to check content accuracy.

 How can I prepare for a writing appointment?